 - 12. A range of speaking assessment cards is provided, and the examiner (not the candidate) chooses the card to be used for each candidate.
 As wide a variety as possible of the cards should be used during the speaking tests at the centre.
 In order that candidates are given every chance to do themselves justice, the speaking assessment card should be selected with care.
 The warm-up may give the examiner an indication of the best card to select but the examiner must not allow the candidate to lead the choice of topic. - 13.
-The examiner should be positioned so that s/he is facing the candidate, with a table or desk in between.
-Candidates should not be able to see notes made on speaking examination summary forms or similar paperwork.
+The examiner should be positioned so that he or she is facing the candidate, with a table or desk in between.
+Candidates should not be able to see notes made on Speaking Examination Summary Forms or similar paperwork.